-350 million treatments of Coartem® Dispersible (artemether-lumefantrine), the first paediatric dispersible ACT developed especially for children with malaria, delivered to 50 malaria-endemic countries since launch in 2009
+390 million treatments of Coartem® Dispersible (artemether-lumefantrine), the first paediatric dispersible ACT developed especially for children with malaria, delivered to more than 50 malaria-endemic countries since launch in 2009

 - 86% of malaria deaths are in children under the age of 5 and they urgently require medicines tailored for their needs

 - Coartem Dispersible is the product of the partnership between MMV and Novartis, supporting the UNICEF/WHO backed the call to develop child-friendly medicines

 - Coartem Dispersible is a sweet-tasting cherry-flavoured tablet that disperses in a small amount of water and is especially developed for and well accepted by children.
 It is the first and only prequalified child-friendly ACT

 - Measures have been taken to facilitate the uptake of this medicine: from registration in 40 countries to not-for-profit pricing and packaging designed to improve compliance

 - There has been a rapid acceptance and uptake of Coartem Dispersible underlining the advantage of the paediatric formulation